-This article was created following much online “discussion” about whether the Blue or Red logo was correct.
-George Jenks did some research and this is the outcome.
+The following article was created following much online “discussion” about whether the Blue or Red logo was correct.
+Our chief archivist George Jenks did some research and this is the outcome.

 The origin of the triangle is the panel above A.V.Roe’s shed doors at Brooklands.
-However when the question of the logo origin was raised in the Avro News in the early 1950s it was answered by none other than ‘A.V’ himself who admitted that he was also influenced by his fondness of the triangular Cape of Good Hope postage stamps!
+However, when the question of the logo origin was raised in the Avro News in the early 1950s, it was answered by none other than Alliott Verdon-Roe himself who admitted that he was also influenced by his fondness of the triangular Cape of Good Hope postage stamps!

 The plain black triangle did not last for long on early adverts and the winged triangle evolved.